MidnightRaven12/avondalecybersec/raspberrypi4binstructions/instructions.md

 Step 1: Actually, know how to access the Raspberry Pi.

-There is a think that is known as a: [https://www.amazon.com/UGREEN-Adapter-Ethernet-Compatible-Raspberry/dp/B06WWQ7KLV](micro HDMI)
+There is a think that is known as a: [micro HDMI to HDMI converter](https://www.amazon.com/UGREEN-Adapter-Ethernet-Compatible-Raspberry/dp/B06WWQ7KLV)